TemKaa1337/container/README.md

 - fix psalm errors
 - fix psr-2 to psr-12 if statements
 - Refactoring src + refactoring tests
-- Add env var resolving circular detection
-- env var processors (Enum, ...)
 - automatic release tag drafter
 - automated git actions tests passing
 - refactor
-- update readme
 - suppress psalm errors in tests
-- refactor/rename/add new exceptions which are self descriptive in each case
+- add file generator builder

-##### Here are some improvements which are gonna be implemented later:
+##### Here are some improvements which will be implemented later:
 - reflection caching
 - container compiling into cache (+ clearing that cache)
 - add decorator (both from attributes and config)
 - add singleton (both from attributes and config)
 - add global var bindings in config (variable name and value which will be bound everywhere with same name)
+- add env variable processors (allow casting env variable to enums, strings, floats etc.)